raydac/java-comment-preprocessor/texts/readme.txt

 5.4.0
 - fixed vanished main class attribute in the manifest
 - added function 'STR evalfile(STR)' for local preprocessing of a file body and return it as a string
-- added predefined local variables '__filename__','__filefolder__' and '__file__' which allow to get name and path parameters for the current processing file
+- added predefined special read only variables '__filename__','__filefolder__' and '__file__' which allow to get name and path parameters for the current preprocessing file
 - added function 'STR str2java(STR,BOOL)' to escape and split string to be presented as java sources
 - added functions 'STR xml_xlist(STR,STR)' and 'STR xml_xelement(STR,STR)' which allow to use xpath to get element lists an elements
-- apache commons libraries added into the jar and hidden to remove "class not found exceptions" under ANT, now JCP is a "uber jar"
+- apache common-io and common-lang libraries have been packed into the jar and hidden
 - added the short variant '//#ifdef BOOL' for '//#ifdefined BOOL'
+- added '//#ifndef BOOL' to check that a variable is undefined
+- added '//#definel NAME' to define a local (!) variable as TRUE (just //#define defines a global(!) variable)
+- added '//#undefl NAME' to remove a local (!) variable from the current context, and '//#undef NAME' to remove a global definition

 5.3.4
 - added support of test source folder preprocessing for maven projects